 So again the CPA did not recognize the revenues when he got the money when you receive the cash, instead（S+V その代わりに S+V） he recognized the $2,000 as revenues a month later when he completed the job.

 If you did not make this entry, what would be the effect on the financial statement?

 Okey, question to ask ourselves then what if we did not make this adjusting entry.
 What is CPA omitted the adjusting entry what would be the effect on his financial statement.

-How so here’s a proof again for that this is the accounting equation assets equals liabilities plus equity.
+How is so?
+Here’s a proof again for that.
+This is the accounting equation, assets equals liabilities plus equity.
 So if you don’t make this entry, no effect on your asset.
-So no change say but on this side your liability gets overstated and your equity gets understated both by the same amounts.
+So no change say, but on this side your liability gets overstated and your equity gets understated both by the same amounts.

 So each family offsets the other, there is the net cumulative effect of these two would be zero.
 So no change the right side, no change on the left side, so yes your books will still be in balance.

 Your account total will be wrong, but you’ll still be in balance and as I’ve cautioned you before.
 This is one of dangers of accounting where your books may be in balance but you are still wrong your accounts are so wrong.

 So that concludes our discussion on unearned revenue.
 I hope you have a better appreciation of this concept and the adjusting entry that is associated with unearned revenues.